 - 6.2.1.
 Confined feeding operations are regulated by the Natural Resources Conservation Board in accordance with provincial regulations and are exempt from municipal control under this Bylaw. - 6.2.2.
 Regardless of subsection 6.2.1 above, confined feeding operations shall be consistent with applicable policies from the Municipal Development Plan and the Minimum Distance Separation (MDS) under the provincial regulations. - 6.2.3.
 Development adjacent to confined feeding operations shall follow all minimum setback requirements as prescribed by provincial legislation and applicable regulation.
 The Development Authority shall restrict the development of incompatible land uses adjacent to confined feeding operations and shall ensure that an appropriate setback based on the Minimum Distance Separation (MDS) formula is maintained. - 6.2.4.
-Upon receipt of a development or subdivision application for a non-intensive agricultural use or a non-agricultural use within the Agricultural District, the Development Authority shall: - a. plot the location of the proposed development on the most recent available land use map showing the location of known confined feeding operations;
+Upon receipt of a development or subdivision application for a non-intensive agricultural use or a nonagricultural use within the Agricultural District, the Development Authority shall: - a. plot the location of the proposed development on the most recent available land use map showing the location of known confined feeding operations;

-- b. determine whether there are any existing confined feeding operations within 1,000 m (3,280 ft) of the proposed development; - where an apparent conflict is present, attempt to make contact with the operator of the confined feeding operation to determine the current operational status of the facility and to advise of the proposed development; - d. where potential conflict appears likely, undertake a site inspection to determine the capacity of the confined feeding operation and the separation distance from the proposed development in accordance with the procedures established pursuant to the current version of the Agricultural Operations Practices Act, Part 2 Livestock and Manure; - e. calculate the Minimum Distance Separation (MDS) for Non-Agricultural Development; and - f. where the proposed non-agricultural development falls within the established Minimum Distance Separation from an existing confined feeding operation, the Development Authority shall refer the proposal to Council for a decision on the application.
+- b. determine whether there are any existing confined feeding operations within 1,000 m (3,280 ft) of the proposed development; - c. where an apparent conflict is present, attempt to make contact with the operator of the confined feeding operation to determine the current operational status of the facility and to advise of the proposed development; - d. where potential conflict appears likely, undertake a site inspection to determine the capacity of the confined feeding operation and the separation distance from the proposed development in accordance with the procedures established pursuant to the current version of the Agricultural Operations Practices Act, Part 2 Livestock and Manure; and - e. calculate the Minimum Distance Separation (MDS) for Non-Agricultural Development.